shareloqs/MPSDynamics/README.md

 <img src="https://github.com/angusdunnett/MPSDynamics/blob/master/images/plot.pdf">
 <img src="https://github.com/angusdunnett/MPSDynamics/blob/master/images/heatmap.pdf">

 The data is stored in the JLD format which is based on HDF5.
-Loading the data in julia using the [JLD](https://github.com/JuliaIO/JLD.jl) package will recover the full type information of the Julia variables that were stored.
+Loading the data in Julia using the [JLD](https://github.com/JuliaIO/JLD.jl) package will recover the full type information of the Julia variables that were stored.
 At the same time the HDF5 format is natively supported across many platforms and languages.
 For example, to load the spin-z data in Mathematica one could do